Andy4495/timex-sinclair-1000/README.md

 - Although I left it in place, I think it should be possible to remove the existing circuit board inside the RF shield can
 - Outside of the shield can, unsolder the middle wire from the "USA" via and move it to the "2" via (this is the video output signal from the ULA chip) ([photo][26])
-- Inside the shield can, cut the 5V and video signal wires from the circuit board inside the can (leave enough to solder the transistor legs)
+- Inside the shield can, cut the 5V and video signal wires from the circuit board inside the can (leave enough wire to solder the transistor legs)
 - Remove the channel select switch (near the regulator)
-- Solder a jumper between the two switch vias nearest the regulator (this will route 5V to the RF shield can) (see [photo][27])
+- Solder a jumper between the two switch vias nearest the regulator to route 5V to the RF shield can (see [photo][27])
 - Cut the RF signal wire connected to the RCA jack (see [photo][25])
 - Disconnect the two parts behind the RCA socket (see [photo][28])
-- Install the transistor/resistor modification
+- Install the transistor/resistor modification.
+I used a general-purpose [2N3904 transistor][36]:
-  - Collector to 5V wire coming into shield can
+  - Collector pin to 5V wire coming into shield can
   - Solder two resistors to the emitter pin
     - 18 Ohm resistor between the emitter and the RCA output connector
     - 100 Ohm resistor between the emitter and to ground (RF shield can)
-  - Base to video input wire
+  - Base pin to video input wire
-- Post-rework [photo][29], noting the electrical tape under the transistor and on the side of the shield can to insulate against possible shorts
+- Post-rework [photo][29]; note the electrical tape under the transistor and on the side of the shield can to insulate against possible shorts

 ### Regulator

 All the other TS1000 and ZX81 restoration articles discuss removing the 7805 voltage regulator and replacing it with a switching DC-DC converter (like a [Traco TSR 1-2450][30]).
-However, since everyone has a pile of 5V USB wall charger, why not just bypass the regulator circuit and power the board directly with a regulated 5V supply?
+However, since everyone has a pile of regulated 5V USB wall chargers, why not just bypass the regulator circuit and power the board directly with a regulated 5V supply?
+The main disadvantage to this approach is that 9 V is no longer available on the edge connector; that pin will supply 5 V instead.
+I am not sure if there are any cartridges that make use of the 9 V power.
 A 500 mA supply should be sufficient, but I ran across one reference that suggested that the TS1000 needs up to 700 mA.

 This requires a few modifications to the PCB:

 - Remove inductors I1 and I2
-- Remove capacitors C13 and C14 (note that these are radial capacitors that look like resistors and have a light green tint)
+- Remove capacitors C13 and C14 (note that these are radial capacitors that look like resistors, but have a light green tint)
 - Remove the 7805 voltage regulator and attached heatsink
 - Solder jumper wires across the old I1 and I2 vias (i.e., replace I1 and I2 with zero ohm resistors)
 - Solder a jumper across the regulator input and output vias, making sure not to connect the middle pin
   - These are the two outer pins on the regulator (the middle pin is ground)

-Note that the only [schematic][18] that I could find does not match the circuit on my board.
-In particular, on my board, I2 is connected between external power ground and PCB ground, which is why the zero ohm jumper across I2 is needed.
+Note that the only TS1000-specific [schematic][18] that I could find does not match the circuit on my board.
+In particular, on my board, I2 is connected between external power ground and PCB ground, which is why the zero ohm jumper across I2 is needed for this modification.
+I created a hand-drawn version of what I think is the [actual power input section][35].

-Also, if you don't have a 5V charger with the correct plug (a two pin 1/8" audio plug), then you can cut the plug from the original 9V charger from the TS1000 and replace the plug on your 5V charger.
-Just make sure that the "tip" conductor of the audio plug is positive and the "ring" connector is ground.
+Also, I did not have a 5V charger with the correct plug (a two pin 1/8" audio plug), so I ended up cutting the plug from the original TS1000 9V charger and replaced the plug on my 5V charger.
+I was extra careful and double-checked that the "tip" conductor of the audio plug was positive and the "ring" connector was ground before attempting to power the computer with the modified charger.

 In addition, the metal springs inside the power jack were a little loose and didn't make a reliable contact, which caused the TS1000 to power cycle it was bumped.
 I bent the springs slightly to tighten them.
 I think these may need to be replaced at some point.
 If I do replace the power connector, I would probably use either a USB or barrel jack.

 ### Capacitors

-I replaced the two electrolytic capacitors on the board.
-This was probably not necessary as neither of them were leaking and they both measured the correct capacitance within their rated tolerances.
+I replaced the two electrolytic capacitors (C3 and C5) on the board.
+This was probably not necessary as neither were leaking and both measured the correct capacitance within their rated tolerances.
 I added some small strips of electrical tape under the new capacitors to keep the leads from shorting to the PCB traces.

+- C3 is rated at 22 uF and 16 V and is connected between the 9V rail and ground near the edge connector.
+This capacitor is not included on the [VISTA schematic][18].
+With the regulator modifications mentioned [above](#regulator), this effectively puts this capacitor across the 5V rail and ground on my board.
+- C5 is rated at 1 uF and 50 V and is connected between the Z80 reset pin and ground.
+The [VISTA schematic][18] notes this as a 5 V capacitor, but the one I removed was marked as 50 V.

 ### ULA Heat Sink